 And I'll bet good money it doesn't work.

-PDF Data Extraction Problems are Complicated
+Challenges in PDF Data Extraction Are Complicated

 Issues dealing with data extraction take time to understand, unravel, and perfect.